MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-III-Federal-Deposit-Insurance-Corporation/subchapter-A-Procedure-Rules-Practice/part-303-Filing-Procedures/subpart-J-International-Banking/section-303.184.md

 (i) The factors set forth in section 6 of the FDI Act (12 U.S.C.
 1816) have been considered and favorably resolved;

-(ii) The applicant is at least adequately capitalized as defined in subpart B of part 325 of this chapter or subpart H of part 324 of this chapter, as applicable;
+(ii) The applicant is at least adequately capitalized as defined in subpart H of part 324 of this chapter;

 (iii) Any financial arrangements which have been made in connection with the proposed relocation and which involve the applicant's directors, officers, major shareholders, or their interests are fair and reasonable in comparison to similar arrangements that could have been made with independent third parties;